 What are they?

-We built Consumption Analytics into your Gumroad dashboard to help you know your audience better, and learn how they are interacting with your content.
+We built Consumption Analytics into your Gumroad dashboard to help you know your followers better, and learn how they are interacting with your content.

 How long does it take someone to finish your book?
 How many of your readers make it halfway?
 Which chapter resonates the most?
 What part of your documentary is re-watched over and over again?